 Official Algonquin Park canoe routes map

 The official Canoe Routes of Algonquin Park Map contains all the basic information required by Algonquin Park’s backcountry canoeists.
 The map illustrates canoe routes, campsites, portages, lakes, access points and more.
 The reverse side of the map provides detailed information about planning your Algonquin Park adventure including safety information and equipment requirements.
-This official map receives annual updates by park staff working in Algonquin’s backcountry who are responsible for maintaining the canoe routes network, making it indispensible for park visitors planning an interior canoe trip.
+This official map receives annual updates by park staff working in Algonquin’s backcountry who are responsible for maintaining the canoe routes network, making it indispensable for park visitors planning an interior canoe trip.

 Browse a virtual version of the backcountry canoe tripping map for Algonquin Park here.
 Purchase a full-sized printed copy to take with you on your trip—the official paper map is available from the Friends of Algonquin Park for $4.95, with 100 percent of proceeds supporting Algonquin Park.